carlosv120/CS670-Project2/README.md

 3. Open **Visual Studio Code**.
 4. Open the folder **CarlosVanegas_Project2_SourceCode** inside Visual Studio Code.
 5. Open a new terminal inside Visual Studio Code.
-6. Run the following command inside the terminal:```python main.py```
+6. Run the following command inside the bash terminal:```python main.py```
 7. Follow the on-screen instructions to start playing the game.

 ## Project Structure

-- `main.py`: Controls the overall game flow, player turns, and game prompts.
+- `main.py`: Main file of the game.
+Includes player turns, and game prompts.
-- `mansion.py`: Defines the list of rooms inside the mansion.
+- `mansion.py`: Contains the list of rooms inside the mansion.
-- `characters.py`: Contains the list of playable characters.
+- `characters.py`: Contains the list of characters.
-- `weapons.py`: Contains the list of available weapons.
+- `weapons.py`: Contains the list of weapons.
 - `player_actions.py`: Handles player movement, suggestions, and input validation.
 - `solution_selector.py`: Randomly selects the character, weapon, and room forming the hidden murder solution.